jvzaniolo/zsh-backcountry/README.md

 # zsh-backcountry

-A zsh plugin to manage Backcountry's projects
+A zsh plugin to manage Backcountry's projects.

 ## Usage